orbeon/orbeon-forms-doc/installation/caches.md

 _NOTE: The Ehcache 3 JAR file is already included in Orbeon Forms.
 Java packages are different, and therefore the Ehcache 2.x and Ehcache 3.x JAR files do not conflict._

-If you are using a different JCache-compatible implementation, different values for the `oxf.xforms.cache.resource` and/or `oxf.xforms.cache.uri` properties might be needed.
+If you are using a different JCache-compatible implementation:

+- Different values for the `oxf.xforms.cache.resource` and/or `oxf.xforms.cache.uri` properties might be needed.
+- Add the property mentioned below to disable caching of form definitions, as we don't want cached form definitions to be replicated.

 ## Persistence layer caching of form definition metadata